-The U.I.M.
-Continental or World Championship Endurance Group B will be composed of a minimum of one event up to a maximum of 3 events per season, named 'Rounds'.
+The UIM Continental or World Championship Endurance Group B will be composed of at least one event / Round per season.
 The titles 'World Champion' and 'Continental Champion shall be awarded to the driver(s) from each Endurance Group B class, whose boat achieves the highest points score over the course of the Championship.